blab/blotter/team/_posts/2024-04-29-john-sj-anderson.md

 website: https://genehack.org
 ---

-I joined the Bedford Lab near the end of 2024.
+I joined the Bedford Lab near the end of April, 2024.
 I have a PhD in Molecular &amp; Cellular Biology from the University of Arizona, followed by over 20 years of software development experience in a variety of spheres, from Federal government contracting to